 bpm is explicit about the interface that it provides to your job.
 If there is anything in this specification which is unclear or non-specific then please let us know so that we can be explicit about the interface and guarantees provided.

 Your process is started and has an unlimited amount of time to start up.
+If present, a bpm pre-start script can run before your process' pre-start and start.
+Bpm's pre-start script must complete in within 30 seconds to avoid a monit timeout.
+A job's pre-start script is not bound by this timeout.
 You should use a post-start script and a health check if you want your job to only say it has completed deploying after it has started up.
 You do not need to manage any PID files yourself.

 On shutdown your job will receive a